johndoe111222333/files/README.md

 ## *Known Limitations as of 2023:*

-* If you attempt to add or update a file that is larger than 50 MB, you will receive a warning from Git, however, changes will still successfully push to your repo.
+* If you attempt to add a file that is larger than 50 MB, you will receive a warning from Git.
 * If you add a file to repo via a browser, the file can be no larger than 25 MB.
-* For more information, see ["Adding a File to a Repository"](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository), which states, when uploading files to a repository from the command line, GitHub allows single uploads as large as 100 MB.
+* When uploading files to a repository via the command line, GitHub allows single uploads as large as 100 MB.
+* For more information, see ["Adding a File to a Repository"](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository).

-### To link or embed a file from your hosted repository in an HTML document, or to download, simply append `?raw=true` to the file's URL, which provides the downloadable/embeddable version of the file's address.
+### To link or embed a file from your hosted repository in an HTML document, or to download, simply append
+### `?raw=true` to the file's URL, which provides the downloadable/embeddable version of the file's address.

 ### If the web address to your file is